railwayapp/docs/src/docs/deploy/exposing-your-app.md

 Here's how it works:

 1. Navigate to the Settings tab of your desired service
-2. Add a custom domain and type in the name
+2. Add a custom domain and type in the name (wildcard domains are supported)
-3. Add the `CNAME` record to the DNS settings for your domain
+3. Add the `CNAME` records to the DNS settings for your domain
 4. Wait for Railway to verify your `CNAME` record

 <Image